huazie/hexo-theme-diversity/README_EN.md

 - **themes** - Multi-theme List
 - **ports** - A list of multi-theme server ports (not configured, default starting from 4001), used for locally starting HTTP services corresponding to each theme with `hexo server`.

+Copy or move the directories and files from the `other` directory within the `themes/diversity` directory to your Hexo project root directory.

 ### Other Theme Config